 Propagation of English Ivy

 Propagation of English ivy is mainly via stem cutting.
 For propagation young stems having 4 to 6 nodes and 5 to 6 leaves are used.
-To develop root plant them in the container having sand or potting mixture or perlite deep up to 4 nodes.
+To develop root plant them in the container having sand or a potting mixture or perlite deep up to 4 nodes.
 Water the plant regularly under shade warm condition.

-How to care English ivy plant?
+How to care for English ivy plants?

 Leaves and sap of English ivy plants are poisonous.
-The plant contains some secondary metabolites like saponine, therefore, should keep away pets and children.
+The plant contains some secondary metabolites like saponins, therefore, should keep away pets and children.
 Wearing gloves is important before handling the plant as the sap and the leaves cause itchiness and other allergic reactions.